-Powerball and Mega Millions are the two multijurisdictional, rolling jackpot games played across the nation.
+Powerball and Mega Millions are the two multipurisdictional, rolling jackpot games played across the nation.
 Each game has its own add-on multiplier feature that allows players to increase their non-Grand Prizes-Power Play® and Megaplier®.
-Due to the design of each base game, both Powerball and Mega Millions have the ability to generate jackpots in the hundreds of millions of dollars, which garner national media attention and player interest while having a dramatic impact on sales.
+Mega Millions also offers Just the Jackpot®, a feature that allows players to purchase wagers that are eligible for the Grand Prize only.
+Due to the design of each base game, both Powerball and Mega Millions have the ability to regularly generate jackpots in the hundreds of millions of dollars and can even climb to over \$1 billion, garnering national media attention and player interest while having a dramatic impact on sales.
 Both Mega Millions and Powerball game sales performance are highly dependent on jackpot levels.
-In an effort to boost jackpots and create better overall odds of winning non-jackpot prizes, the Multi-State Lottery Association (MUSL) approved a new version of the Powerball game that started on October 4, 2015.
-In January 2016, Powerball rolled up to a world record-setting jackpot of \$1.6 billion generating huge interest in the game and impressive sales gains for the fiscal year.
-In an effort to meet player demand for bigger jackpots, the Mega Millions consortium launched a redesigned Mega Millions game on October 28, 2017.
-The changes included a ticket price increase to \$2, a new game matrix, higher starting jackpots, faster jackpot rolls and better chances at winning the second-tier \$1 million prize.
-A new feature, Just the JackpotTM, was also introduced that allows players to purchase wagers that are eligible for the Grand Prize only.
+In an effort to drive higher jackpots and experience similar sales levels to Powerball, the Mega Millions consortium made changes to their game towards the beginning of FY 2018.
+A new feature, Just the Jackpot, was also introduced.
+The updates to the Mega Millions game resulted in three \$450+ million jackpots in FY 2018 which greatly increased game sales compared to FY 2017.
+Powerball generated the highest multijurisdictional jackpot level in FY 2018, \$570 million, and was the bestselling draw game for the year.